alexanderosmith/alexanderosmith-1.0/_posts/2019-01-31-SpaghettiMemeLife.md

 You didn’t even know until about 10 minutes ago you were reading a paper about spaghetti.
 Did you forget?
 This is about spaghetti.
 I swear.
 No, really.
 Okay, fine.
 FINE!
 Spaghetti.
 So, memes: they’re certainly about spaghetti.
-Just like how Hollywood is totally centered around Kevin Bacon.
-Don’t believe that’s a thing?
+Just like how Hollywood is totally centered around Kevin Bacon.[^6] Don’t believe that’s a thing?
 Google “Bacon Numbers” and be prepared that some dude named Brian Turtle thought Kevin Bacon was the center of the universe.
 But Brian’s crazy.
 Bacon is definitely not the center of the universe.
 Spaghetti is.
 It wiggles its little buttery tendrils into everything.
 Because of